yorikvanhavre/FreeCAD-manual/discovering_freecad/navigating_in_the_3d_view.md

 Alternatively, some keyboard controls are always available, no matter the navigation mode:

  - **CTRL +** and **CTRL -** to zoom in and zoom out
- - The **arrow keys** to shift the view left/right and up/down
+ - The **arrow keys** to shift (pan) the view left/right and up/down

- - **SHIFT + left arrow** and **SHIFT + right arrow** to rotate the view by 90 degrees
+ [comment]: # (- **SHIFT + left arrow** and **SHIFT + right arrow** to rotate the view by 90 degrees )
  - the numeric keys, **1 to 6**, for the six standard views, top, front, right, bottom, back and left

  - **O** will set the camara in orthographic mode,
  - while **P** sets it in perspective mode.

  - **CTRL** will allow you to select more than one object or element

 These controls are also available from the View menu and some from the View toolbar.

 ### Selecting objects

 Objects in the 3D view can be selected by clicking them with the corresponding mouse button, depending on the navigation mode.
+(For the rest of the manual we'll assume the default CAD navigation.)
 A single click will select the object, and one of its subcomponents (edge, face, vertex).
 Double-clicking will select the object, and all its subcomponents.
 You can select more than one subcomponent, or even different subcomponents from different objects, by pressing the CTRL key.
+With multiple items selected, keeping the CTRL key pressed, and pressing a selected item removes it from the selection.
 Clicking with the selection button on an empty portion of the 3D view will deselect everything.

 A panel called "Selection view", available from the View menu, can also be turned on, which shows you what is currently selected: